What is facial reanimation?

 The exact team for your child depends on your child’s needs.
 For example, if there’s a problem where the facial nerve comes out of the skull near the ear, your child’s team may include an ear-nose-throat specialist.
 If there’s a problem with the facial nerve inside the skull, your child’s team may include a neurosurgeon.

-Who needs facial reanimation?
+Who can benefit from facial reanimation?

 - Craniofacial microsomia, also called hemifacial microsomia